 lsb_release -a

-9. Update Ploi Settings: Adjust your Ploi panel settings to match the new server configuration.
+9. Check your Ploi settings: make sure your Ploi panel settings still match the new server configuration.

-10. Test Applications: Ensure all your applications work seamlessly with the new OS version.
+10. Test your applications: ensure everything works as expected on the new OS version.

-- Downtime: The upgrade process will involve some downtime for your services.
+- Downtime: the upgrade involves some downtime for your services.

-- Compatibility Checks: Verify the compatibility of your applications with the new OS version before proceeding.
+- Compatibility checks: verify your applications are compatible with the new OS version before proceeding.

-- Professional Assistance: If unsure about the process, seek help from a qualified system administrator.
+- Professional assistance: if you're unsure about the process, seek help from a qualified system administrator.